 • Alcohol Content: Generally ranges between 13.5% and 15%, with Argentine Malbecs often leaning toward the higher end due to the warm climate.

-Pinot Noir’s lighter, elegant profile makes it a go-to for collectors seeking high-end wines, particularly from Burgundy.
-Pinot Noir’s aging potential and association with fine dining contribute to its premium pricing and ROI, especially for rare vintages.
+Pinot Noir’s lighter, more refined profile makes it the go-to for collectors chasing high-end bottles, particularly from Burgundy.
+Its aging potential and association with fine dining push premium pricing upward, with exceptional ROI waiting for investors who get the timing right on rare vintages.

 pinot noir vs malbec 2025